jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 This may happen because your company can block connections to widely-used repositories in Python and JavaScript communities.

-Good start is to ask your network administrator, to allow all http + https communication to widely used Python / Jupyter servers:
+Here are some widely-used sites that host packages in the Python and JavaScript open-source ecosystem.
+Your network adminstrator may be able to allow http and https connections to these:

 - \*.pypi.org
 - \*.pythonhosted.org